Victoria Police: Academy

+In January 2027, a new regional police academy based in Mildura will begin training recruits who will receive the same 25-week program as delivered at the Victoria Police Academy in Glen Waverley.
+In July 2026, the government announced that a Gippsland based regional police academy would be established.
+The Gippsland regional police academy is expected to open in late 2027 or early 2028.

 Craigieburn OTST facility

 In 2015, a A$30 million purpose-built Operational Tactics and Safety Training (OTST) facility opened in Craigieburn.
 The facility is alongside the Victorian Emergency Management Training Centre and replaced the existing facility located at Essendon Fields.

 The facility includes two indoor firing ranges, a physical training area and the scenario village – a purpose-built mock village offering real-life scenario training.
 Police complete compulsory OTST training twice a year to maintain their skills in conflict resolution, defensive tactics and arrest scenarios.